‘Dragon Ball Super’ Episode 116 Spoilers: Son Goku Fires Kamehameha At Point-Blank Range, Eliminates Kefla!

 Dragon Ball Super airs every Sunday morning in Japan.
 The anime is available in the West through streaming services such as FunimationNow and Crunchyroll.

-[Featured Image by Phát Hữu | Flickr | Cropped and Resized | Public Domain]
+[Featured Image by Phat Huu | Flickr | Cropped and Resized | Public Domain]